nyeliep/E-Taka/README.md

 ![E-Taka Logo](https://github.com/nyeliep/E-Taka-Website/assets/119076184/6e20dc63-c096-4a39-924a-a1288b991874)

-Welcome to E-Taka, an innovative platform that includes an Android app, an informative website, and a recycling company dashboard created using Django.
+Welcome to E-Taka, an innovative platform with an Android app, an informative website, and a recycling company dashboard created using Django.
 E-Taka is dedicated to addressing the growing concern of electronic waste disposal and promoting recycling.
 The platform aims to provide individuals with a convenient and eco-friendly way to dispose of their electronic waste while also offering a marketplace for buying and selling recyclable materials.
 Additionally, recycling companies are equipped with a Django-based dashboard for managing and tracking recycling activities.
 This README will guide you through the features, setup, and usage of the E-Taka platform.

 ## Table of Contents